rasumovsky/59_HyyHighMass/README.md

  - GlobalP0Toys: create a pseudo-experiment ensemble to get the global Z value.
  - GlobalP0Analysis: analyze the global toy ensemble to get the global z value.
  - LocalP0Analysis: analyze pseudo-experiments to cross-check asymptotic qmu,q0.
+ - StatScan: Plot the limits or p0 vs mass (toys or asymptotics)
+ - ExtrapolateSig: Extrapolate the 2015 signal into 2016 data with Asimov data

 ### Preparation for remote processing